mariugo/mariugo/README.md

 - 👀 I’m interested in mobile development and mobile innovation.
 - 🌱 I’m currently learning animations in Flutter and Jetpack Compose.
 - 💞️ I’m a collaborator @ [Code Clube Votuporanga](http://codeclube.inf.br/)
+- 🏳️‍🌈 Member of the LGBTQIA+ community, strong and proud!

 ## 📱 Connect with me: